MichaelBrannick/Meta-analysis-programs/README.md

 # Meta-analysis-programs
 Bunch of different stuff;
-There is a SAS program for power calculations.
+Power-macro is a SAS program for power calculations in meta-analysis.
 Schmidt2015 is an R program for individually corrected correlation coefficients.
-Method of Schmidt & Hunter, 2015 book.
+The calculations in this program follow those of Schmidt & Hunter's 2015 book.